Russia's elite dismiss U.S. list as 'telephone book' of the wealthy

 The rouble opened down 0.1 percent against the dollar on Tuesday.
 Shares in some big companies fell, although Russian stocks and the rouble later edged higher overall.

 Representatives for Vladimir Potanin, co-owner of Norilsk Nickel, and Oleg Deripaska of Rusal who were both named declined comment.
-Others including metals magnate Alisher Usmanov, part-owner of London’s Arsenal soccer club, and Alexei Mordashov, co-owner of Severstal, also declined to comment.
+Others including metals magnate Alisher Usmanov, part-owner of London’s Arsenal soccer club, and Alexei Mordashov, co-owner of Severstal (CHMF.MM), also declined to comment.

 German Gref, CEO of Sberbank, Russia’s biggest lender, and Andrey Kostin, chief executive of No. 2 bank VTB - both of which are state-controlled - were also on the list.